platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 the mounts on that environment are backed up too.

 Also, mounted directories aren't deleted when they're removed from `{{< vendor/configfile "app" >}}`.
-The files still exist on disk until manually removed (or, for `tmp` mounts, until the app container is moved to another host).
+The files still exist on disk until manually removed (or, for `tmp` mounts, until the app container is moved to another host during a maintenance operation).

 {{% version/only "2" %}}